-Claiming the top spot overall, the Hiware 68 Ounce Glass Pitcher scored well in every category.
-This multitasking glass iced tea pitcher is roomy, attractive, lightweight, and easy to clean.
-Unlike the pear-shaped glass pitchers we tested, its cylindrical shape gives it a sturdy feel and better center of gravity when carrying it or storing in the fridge.
-A big bonus for the Hiware 68 is that it can go directly on the stovetop—convenient for brewing right in the pitcher.
-Amazingly, the glass handle stayed absolutely cool to the touch even while the water boiled inside (which was not the case for the two other stove-safe glass pitchers we tested).
+The Hiware 68 Ounce Glass Pitcher scored well in every test metric and earned the title of our favorite pitcher.
+This multitasking glass iced tea pitcher checks all the boxes — it's roomy, attractive, lightweight, and easy to clean.
+Unlike the pear-shaped glass pitchers we tested, its cylindrical shape gives it a sturdy feel and better center of gravity when carrying it or storing it in the fridge.
+A big bonus for the Hiware 68 is that it can go directly on the stovetop —convenient for brewing right in the pitcher.
+Amazingly, the glass handle stayed cool to the touch even while the water boiled inside (which was not the case for the two other stove-safe glass pitchers we tested).

-The Hiware 68's stainless steel lid includes a filter spout option as well as a fine mesh strainer—think the type of filter you see on a French press—that filtered loose leaf tea with no problems.
+The Hiware 68's stainless steel lid includes a filter spout option as well as a fine mesh strainer (similar to the filter in a French press coffee maker) that filtered loose leaf tea with no problems.
 The result?
 Clear, perfectly brewed tea with no leaves or debris floating around.
-Cleaning also was a breeze: The wide mouth allows for easy handwashing with the included brush, and the whole thing is dishwasher safe.
-Just make sure to rinse this style of lid well right away after use: Tea bits or fruit pulp—if you're tossing in lemon slices with your iced tea or using the pitcher for infused water, for example—could easily get lodged in the lid parts.
-One potential downside: The lid has no silicone ring and is not meant to be airtight.
-So those who are rough on their pitchers will find that it leaks big-time if tipped.
+Cleaning also was a breeze; the wide mouth allows for easy handwashing with the included brush, and the whole thing is dishwasher safe.
+Just make sure to rinse this style of lid well right away after use, because tea bits or fruit pulp could easily get lodged in the lid parts.
+The lid lacks a silicone ring and isn't designed to be airtight, so those who are rough on their pitchers will find that it leaks big-time if tipped.
 The lid didn't result in any odor transfer between pitcher and refrigerator, though.
-Overall, the Hiware 68 ounce is a wonderful choice for just about any kitchen, especially those where loose-leaf tea is a favorite.
+Overall, the Hiware 68 is a wonderful choice for just about any kitchen, especially those where loose-leaf tea is a favorite.

 Chances are that you've seen the boxy Bormioli Rocco Hermetic Seal before; this timeless design is ever-present at coffee shops and restaurants and would look great in just about any kitchen.
 We like that the glass is thick and sturdy, making the risk of tipping minimal.
-Its short stature also gives a nice center of gravity and allows the Bormioli to fit on lower-clearance fridge shelves (hello, elusive under-the-cheese-drawer spot).
-The pour was steady with hardly any drips, and the hermetic seal, once engaged—which was not an intuitive process, unfortunately—was almost airtight, with only a few drips when the pitcher was held upside-down.
+Its short stature provides a good center of gravity and allows the Bormioli to fit on lower-clearance fridge shelves.
+The pour was steady with hardly any drips, and the hermetic seal, once engaged — which was not an intuitive process, unfortunately — was almost airtight, with only a few drips when the pitcher was held upside-down.

-A major downside to the Bormioli is its lack of heat-resistance.
+A major downside to the Bormioli Rocco is its lack of heat resistance.
 If you plan to use the product for iced tea, you'll need to use cold-brew teabags or brew separately, then cool before pouring into the pitcher.
-The heavier glass makes it, well, much heavier when full; we weren't comfortable storing the full pitcher in the fridge door compartment or even carrying it one-handed.
-The handle is only connected at one point, so it's eery to see how it could snap off when the Bormioli is full or if it's used while still hot from the dishwasher.
+The thicker glass makes it much heavier when full; we weren't comfortable storing the full pitcher in the fridge door compartment or even carrying it one-handed.
+The handle is only connected at one point, which seems a bit less secure to us.
 We also struggled quite a bit with getting the lid to fit and seal; after consulting the bare-bones directions, we learned that it first needs to be screwed into the mouth the "wrong" way to pop in, then back the "right" way to seal.
 Note that you're in for a big mess (and possibly the lid popping off mid-pour) if you don't do this properly first.
-If you need a shorter pitcher or don't mind brewing your tea in another container, the Bormioli would be a nice stylish option at a great price.
+If you need a shorter pitcher or don't mind brewing your tea in another container, the Bormioli Rocco would be a nice stylish option at a great price.

 If you're someone who plays refrigerator Tetris with groceries and likes everything in its proper place, we recommend the Komax Large Pitcher.
 This square plastic iced tea pitcher fits nicely on a shelf or in the door of a fridge, and its skinny shape means it will save on space and fit well among other containers.
 It held up to being knocked off a counter (while empty) several times and didn't show any scratches after a couple of days of repeated use.
 The Komax handled boiling water and cooled enough to touch in about 20 minutes.
 The flip-up, removable spout that sits on a corner made for a fast, steady pour with no drips.

-The spout contains no filtration, so you'll need to use tea bags—or a tea ball for loose-leaf tea—if brewing iced tea right in the Komax.
-The lid also had a couple of instances of popping up randomly on its own when the pitcher was very full, but once pushed back down, or if some tea was poured out, it stayed put.
-All pieces held up well in the dishwasher and handwashing, however, the square shape made it a little tougher to scrub every nook and cranny of the inside corners.
-We found the lid's silicone seal to be pretty solid, but it's not completely leakproof by any means—and we did notice some very slight fridge odor transfer to the inside after about 24 hours.
+The spout contains no filtration, so you'll need to use tea bags — or a tea ball for loose-leaf tea — if brewing iced tea right in the Komax.
+There were also a couple of instances where the lid popped up randomly on its own when the pitcher was very full, but once pushed back down, or if some tea was poured out, it stayed put.
+All pieces held up well in the dishwasher and handwashing; however, the square shape made it a little tougher to scrub every nook and cranny of the inside corners.
+We found the lid's silicone seal to be pretty solid, but it's not completely leakproof by any means.
+We also noticed some very slight fridge odor transfer to the inside after about 24 hours.
 We recommend the Komax for anyone with limited refrigerator space or who just wants a no-frills, durable pitcher.

-For those who want something slightly smaller and more stylized than the Hiware 68 ounce, we recommend the Artcome 65 Ounce Carafe.
-This pear-shaped pitcher also can be heated right on the stove burner and cleaned with the included brush—or in the dishwasher.
+For those who want something slightly smaller and more stylized than the Hiware 68 ounce, we recommend the Artcome Glass Carafe.
+This pear-shaped pitcher also can be heated right on the stove burner and cleaned with the included brush or in the dishwasher.
 The Artcome was bumped against another glass container and accidentally tipped almost all the way over in the refrigerator, but never cracked.
-It has the same mesh filter-style lid as the Hiware 68 ounce and Hiware 64 ounce, so it likewise filters loose leaf tea like a champ with no floating bits in your drink.
+It has the same mesh filter-style lid as the Hiware models, filtering loose leaf tea like a champ with no floating bits in your drink.

 The Artcome handle conducted a fair amount of heat when using it to boil water on the stove.
-It wasn't enough to require a potholder like the Hiware 64 ounce, but something to keep an eye on while heating.
-The mouth of the pitcher just barely fits a hand—instead of forcing it in and potentially breaking the glass, anyone with large hands should probably just use the brush to be safe.
+It wasn't enough to require a potholder, but something to keep an eye on while heating.
+The mouth of the pitcher just barely fits a hand, so instead of forcing it in and potentially breaking the glass, we suggest anyone with large hands should use the brush just to be safe.
 It also showed a minimal amount of staining after housing strong iced coffee for 24 hours, even after a dishwasher cycle.
-The pear shape may not work in some refrigerator doors, but it does lend a slightly more sophisticated air to your countertop than the Hiware 68 ounce's cylinder shape.
+The pear shape may not work in some refrigerator doors, but it does lend a slightly more sophisticated air to your countertop than the Hiware 68 Ounce's cylinder shape.

-The Boqo 50 Ounce Carafe is a breeze to use, and we like the extra security of the silicone coaster on the bottom to keep it from slipping on surfaces.
+The Boqo Glass with Coaster is a breeze to use, and we like the extra security of the silicone coaster on the bottom to keep it from slipping on surfaces.
 The coaster adds stability to the uniquely tapered pitcher, so the risk of it toppling over is minimal even when full, although it's quite tall, skinny, and lightweight.
-The Boqo does include a cleaning brush, which comes in handy since the pitcher has a narrow mouth.
+The Boqo includes a cleaning brush, which comes in handy since the pitcher has a narrow mouth.

 We were excited to test the aesthetically pleasing Delove 68 Ounce Glass Pitcher, and it performed well in several metrics.
 The spout pours heavily and steadily with very few drips.
 The shatterproof shell protects the glass pitcher, making it a decent choice for kids.
-The handle has a good grip—much less slippery than some of the glass handles we tested—and feels extremely secure.
+The handle has a secure grip and feels much less slippery than some of the glass handles we tested.
 The Delove leaked very little when jostled or tipped and fit nicely in the fridge door.
 We also liked that there are a few different shells to choose from to add a pop of color to your countertop.